 The marketing strategy is the phase where you decide how you will sell your clothes.

 How will you sell your clothes?
 Online, offline, or both?
 E-commerce is booming for years, so a webshop is certainly a good idea.
-Find a good partner for your webshop, a company where you can trust on, for example link naar website Storelaunchers.
 Also offline selling (in retail shops) is necessary.
-Find out which stores that fit your style, and ask them if they want to sell your clothes.
+Find out which stores fit your style and ask them if they want to sell your clothes.
 There are a bunch of interesting masterclasses you can follow in our academy to answer all of your questions.
 Make sure to check it out!

 Thereby, you have to find out how you communicate with your audience.
-Choose the most effective communication channels (social media, website, blogs, &hellip) and communicate on a regular basis.
+Choose the most effective communication channels (social media, website, blogs…) and communicate on a regular basis.
 You can organize giveaways on Facebook to have more likes.

-I recommend you to read the post about marketing strategies: 17 successful marketing strategies to take your clothing brand to the next level. link post 17 marketing strategies You will be surprised about all the possibilities to boost your clothing label.
+I recommend you to read the post about 17 successful marketing strategies to take your clothing brand to the next level.
+You will be surprised about all the possibilities to boost your clothing label.

 5. Financial section